pinterest/pinterest-python-generated-api-client/docs/PinsApi.md

 Delete Pin

 Delete a Pins owned by the \"operation user_account\" - or on a group board that has been shared with this account. - By default, the \"operation user_account\" is the token user_account.
+Optional: Business Access: Specify an <code>ad_account_id</code> (obtained via <a href='/docs/api/v5/#operation/ad_accounts/list'>List ad accounts</a>) to use the owner of that ad_account as the \"operation user_account\".
+In order to do this, the token user_account must have one of the following <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a> roles on the ad_account:  - For Pins on public or protected boards: Owner, Admin, Analyst, Campaign Manager. - For Pins on secret boards: Owner, Admin.

 ### Example